Hi friends – this post is just a little challenge. You do not have to reply – or follow-up in any way.

 ~ Last Sunday, I ran into someone who was 60 days sober.
 I stayed to talk with this lady because I wanted to celebrate with her.
 Seriously, I had so much to go and do, but I stopped in my tracks to encourage and listen a bit.
 And I pray for her right now – that she will fortify her body and set herself up to break any addiction with strength.
 (Some people fall off the wagon because they go cold turkey and they do not take care of their physical body – when it needs fortification.
 Hannah Kroeger has a best-selling herbal formula that used to called “Stay Sober”- and is now called “Liver Care” – it has herbs that can help satisfy (and repair) the body – making cravings diminish.

-~ I think of my special blog friend, the Spanish poet, who is trying to stay sober so his body can heal (strength to you my friend, and May God continue to show you what your body needs hour by hour).
+- I think of my special blog friend, the Spanish poet, Charly Priest, who is trying to stay sober so his body can heal (strength to you my friend, and May God continue to show you what your body needs hour by hour).

-Nobody ever said, “I had marriage problems and some debt and some pain – and then I started drinking more and everything got so much better.”
+Nobody ever said, “I had marriage problems, some debt, and some pain – and then I started drinking more and everything got so much better.”

 I am not trying to be a Debbie Downer, but come on now – let’s be real – poor alcohol habits are something many people wrestle with (and it can make you poor) – so we all need to learn more about this dangerous pleasure.